Jimver/cuda-toolkit/README.md

 # cuda-toolkit

 This action installs the [NVIDIA® CUDA® Toolkit](https://developer.nvidia.com/cuda-toolkit) on the system.
 It adds the cuda install location as `CUDA_PATH` to `GITHUB_ENV` so you can access the CUDA install location in subsequent steps. `CUDA_PATH/bin` is added to `GITHUB_PATH` so you can use commands such as `nvcc` directly in subsequent steps.
 Right now both `windows-2019` and `ubuntu-20.04` runners have been tested to work successfully.
+Also now it is supported ARM runners to install SBA drivers.
+Nvidia will merge SBSA and ARM together in the Cuda 13.

 ## Inputs